The More Complicated Crisis Biden Will Inherit With Iran

-After he moving into the White House late next month, one of President-elect Joe Biden’s top foreign policy priorities will be reestablishing the relationships and agreements with other countries that Donald Trump has torn to pieces over the past four years.
+After moving into the White House late next month, one of President-elect Joe Biden’s top foreign-policy priorities will be reestablishing the relationships and agreements with other countries that Donald Trump has torn to pieces over the past four years.
 Chief among these is the 2015 nuclear agreement with Iran, from which Trump withdrew in 2018.
 This, to say the least, will not be an easy task.

-On November 27, Iran’s top nuclear scientist Mohsen Fakhrizadeh was killed in an ambush while driving through a town outside Tehran.
-Iran has blamed Israel for the assassination, which it has since alleged used AI and facial recognition technology to kill the scientist remotely in his vehicle (experts dispute these claims).
+On November 27, Iran’s top nuclear scientist, Mohsen Fakhrizadeh, was killed in an ambush while driving through a town outside Tehran.
+Iran has blamed Israel for the assassination, which it has since alleged used AI and facial-recognition technology to kill the scientist remotely in his vehicle (experts dispute these claims).
 Israel has neither confirmed nor denied responsibility, but given that nobody else has both the motive and means to carry out a strike like this, and that Fakhrizadeh has been in Mossad’s crosshairs for years, there is little doubt that Iran’s accusation is correct.

 The notion, widely promulgated in American media, that Israel assassinated Fakhrizadeh for the express purpose of hamstringing Biden probably gives too much credit to the U.S. as a driving force in Israel’s Iran strategy.
 An operation this sensitive would take months to plan, and Israel had plenty of reasons to want Fakhrizadeh dead regardless of who is in the White House, so the decision to take out the scientist was likely made well before the U.S. election.
 Yet while the presidential transition was probably not the rationale for the assassination, it may have played a role in its timing.
 Israeli prime minister Benjamin Netanyahu is reportedly working to land as many blows as possible against the Iranian regime and its nuclear program while Trump is still president.
 The Israelis would not make such a provocative move without at least tacit support from Washington — something they would not be guaranteed six weeks from now.

 And even if the operation wasn’t expressly designed to limit Biden’s options, the fact that it does is more than just gravy for Netanyahu.
 Biden has signaled that he intends to revive the 2015 Joint Comprehensive Plan of Action (JCPOA), offering Iran “compliance for compliance” — that is, the U.S. will rejoin the agreement and lift sanctions if Iran resumes upholding its end of the bargain.
-Biden hopes to make that the basis for follow-on negotiations about other unresolved issues like Iran’s missile program, but Iranian Foreign Minister Mohammad Javad Zarif has said Iran will not negotiate further unless the U.S. first rejoins the JCPOA unconditionally.
+Biden hopes to make that the basis for follow-on negotiations about other unresolved issues like Iran’s missile program, but Iranian foreign minister Mohammad Javad Zarif has said Iran will not negotiate further unless the U.S. first rejoins the JCPOA unconditionally.

-Netanyahu and his allies in the Israeli security establishment, for their part, think Biden does not understand how the Middle East has changed in the past five years and is naively preparing to rejoin a deal that doesn’t address the real threat Iran poses to U.S. allies and interests in the region.
+Netanyahu and his allies in the Israeli security Establishment, for their part, think Biden does not understand how the Middle East has changed in the past five years and is naïvely preparing to rejoin a deal that doesn’t address the real threat Iran poses to U.S. allies and interests in the region.
 (Of course, they didn’t think the original deal addressed the threat five years ago, either.)
 Netanyahu will do anything he can to prevent the resurrection of the nuclear deal.
 If Biden is determined to once again offer compliance for compliance, Israel’s only other option is to somehow stop Iran from accepting his offer — or provoke an escalation that invites a U.S. military response.

 So far, Tehran has held off on any retaliation for Fakhrizadeh’s assassination, even as Iranian leaders issue their usual canned statements swearing revenge.
 Days after the assassination, Iran informed the International Atomic Energy Agency that it would install additional centrifuges at its underground nuclear plant at Natanz, of a type more advanced than what the JCPOA allowed.
 Iran had already breached several of the restrictions set on its nuclear activities in the deal after Trump withdrew, making this a minor but still provocative escalation in the breakdown of the agreement.